thoughtspot/thoughtspot.github.io/_appliance/hardware/parameters-nodesconfig.md

 ### Parameters of the nodes.config file

 **ClusterId**	The ID of your cluster, in the form yymmX0000, where yymm refers to the year and month you are creating the cluster, X functions as a separator, and 0000 is the number of the cluster, as in 0001 and 0002.
 For example, 1909X0001.
+If you have multiple clusters, ensure that each has a unique name.

 **ClusterName**	Name your cluster, using dashes instead of spaces.
 For example, TS-Company.